 Radiation shielding is also important when taking shelter from radiation exposure.
 To minimize the effects of radiation, it is useful to have bunkers, basements, etc. that are lined with materials that prevent hazardous radioactive elements from seeping through.
 Remember that it is not safe to venture out unless deemed safe to do so by the experts and authorities in charge of the situation.
-Exposure zones typically require wearing radiation PPE, which can protect you to some extent from harm.
+Exposure zones typically require wearing radiation PPE, or any other radiation protection devices which can protect you to some extent from harm.

 It is always better to be prepared for possible emergencies in the future.
 One way to do this is with radiation shielding.
 Lead is the gold standard when it comes to protection from radioactive elements in the long run.
 The density of the material prevents gamma rays from penetrating it.

 All of this is possible with a reliable partner like StemRad, which offers patented solutions for protection from radiation.
 Since radioactive resources are unavoidable in order for certain equipment and industries to function, the prudent approach is to have cutting-edge technology and the knowledge to protect human lives from potentially hazardous radiation.
 It is not just first response personnel and medical staff who require protection, but also every individual within the potential radiation zone that needs to take adequate precautions.